blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

       {
         "entityId": 115,
-        "address": 113, // referring to the UK Address entity ID "tenant": 114, // referring to the Organisation entity ID ...
+        "address": 113, // referring to the UK Address entity ID "tenant": 114, // referring to the Organization entity ID ...
       }
     ]